-Each R630 server has a 1GbE network adapter installed for ESXi host management and an iDRAC for out-ofband (OOB) server management.
-Each FX2s chassis has four 1GbE add-in PCIe network adapters (each connected internally to an FC630 server) for ESXi host management and a CMC for OOB management.
+Each R630 server has a 1GbE network adapter installed for ESXi host management and an iDRAC for out-of-band (OOB) server management.
+Each FX2s chassis has four 1GbE add-in PCIe network adapters (each connected internally to an FC630 server) for ESXi host management and a Chassis Management Controller (CMC) for OOB management.
+The CMC provides access to each FC630 server's iDRAC.
+Each SC9000 controller has one iDRAC and one management port.